Efficient Memory Management for Deep Neural Net Inference: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andrei Kulik for initial brainstorming, Terry Heo for the final implementation, and the TFLite team for adopting our strategies in their inference engine running in resource-constrained settings.
+We would like to thank Andrei Kulik for the initial brainstorming and the TFLite team for adopting our strategies to TFLite's memory manager, especially Terry Heo for the final implementation.